 Uneven loading of the shoulders can lead to imbalances, with one side weak and stretched and the other side tight and tense.

-How to improve neck tension
+What to do about neck tension

 To effectively deal with the problem, you need to address the causes as well as the symptoms.

-Dealing with the causes
+Dealing with the causes of neck tension

 Desk work: you should make sure that your work station is set up to avoid strain and posture problems You should also try to take breaks and do neck mobilising exercises whenever you get the chance.